Meaning of Numbers: The Number 113

 Who is like the Lord our God, Who dwells on high . . .
 He raises up the poor out of the dust and lifts the needy out of the dunghill in order to seat them with nobles, with the princes of his people.
 He causes the barren to dwell in the house as a joyful mother of children.
 O praise the Lord!
 (Verses 5, 7 - 9, HBFV).

 More Info on Biblical Meaning of 113

-The book of 1Timothy, written by the Apostle Paul in 63 A.D., has six chapters and is the only book in the Bible with 113 verses.
+The book of 1Timothy, written by the Apostle Paul in 63 A.D., has six chapters and is the only book in Scripture with 113 verses.

 The number 113 is the 30th prime in a sequence that begins with 2, 3, 5, 7, 11, 13, 17, 19 and so on.
 The primes immediately after 113 are 127, 131, 137, 139, 149 and many others.

 The English word "brass" appears 126 times in 113 King James Bible verses.
 It is recorded the most in Exodus (32) followed by both 1Chronicles and the book of Daniel (10 times each).
 True brass is an alloy of copper and zinc or of copper, zinc and tin.
 Several Biblical commentaries believe the Hebrew word from which the King James derives "brass" is better translated as "copper" (A Dictionary of the Holy Bible) or possibly "bronze" (International Standard Bible Encyclopedia).